$J$-states and quantum channels between indefinite metric spaces

-\begin{proposition} All completely $J$-positive map $\Psi$ is a Kraus $J$-map.
+\begin{proposition} Each completely $J$-positive map $\Psi$ is a Kraus $J$-map.
 Even more, from (\ref{s2 3}) it follows that each $\Psi^{k}$ is a Kraus $\mathcal{J}_{k}$-map.
-By last, all quantum $J$-channel is an admissible Kraus $J$-positive map. \end{proposition} \begin{proof}Let $\Phi$ be the completely positive map such that $\Psi\,\, \overrightarrow{jp\longrightarrow p} \,\,\Phi$ (we are taking into account the previous proposition) then
+Finally, every quantum $J$-channel is an admissible Kraus $J$-positive map. \end{proposition} \begin{proof}Let $\Phi$ be the completely positive map such that $\Psi\,\, \overrightarrow{jp\longrightarrow p} \,\,\Phi$ (we are taking into account the previous proposition), then

-and since $\Phi(\cdot)=J\Psi(J\,\cdot)$ the statement follows.
+and since $\Phi(\cdot)=J\Psi(J\,\cdot)$, the statement follows.
 If, on the contrary, we suppose something stronger, let's say, that $\Psi$ is a quantum $J$-channel, then this $\Phi$ is now a quantum operator, so the matrix vector $(V_{1},\cdots,V_{\nu})$ satisfies the condition